joelhawksley/identity/components/slides.md

 ---

+^ PAUSE

+---

 # [fit] Views

-^
-- What even is a view?
+^ What even is a view?

-- Helpful to have a definition
+^ Helpful to have a definition

 ---